Turning The TV Off The US Empire Part 2: The Rise of The Multipolar World

 The past 4 years of the Biden administration has occurred amidst an explosion of resistance movements that have challenged American hegemony, as well as the rise of the multipolar world order, both of which are emblematic of the ongoing decline of the American empire.
 At the same time, the decline of empire will not be a smooth process and will be marked by inter-imperialist rivalry, geopolitical contestation, and increased repression of radical activism in the imperial core.
 The western propaganda apparatus that controls our media will increasingly grow, becoming bolder in its attempts to manufacture global consent and manipulate reality by telling you not to believe what you see with your own two eyes.

 While the DEI initiatives have worked well in co-opting a national struggle against police brutality, even these milquetoast ‘wins’ will not last the next few years.
 Black communities and radical organizers will be facing increased state repression, with no allies in progressive politics across the western world (US, Canada, Europe).
 The election of Donald Trump will also undoubtedly embolden the organized white supremacists embedded in law enforcement and border control agencies, increasing the risk of extrajudicial state violence against racialized minorities.
-If you live and make a living in the belly of the beast, it is imperative that we critically assess the successes and failures of specific movements, strategies, and tactics and return to a politics that centres the working classes' material conditions rather than the aspirations of contemporary North American versions of neocolonial elites.
+Trump’s administration has also promised an impending crackdown on Pro-Palestinian protesters with draconian threats of deportation, and any emerging anti-imperialist struggle will face similar challenges.
+For those of us living in the belly of the beast, it is imperative that we critically assess the successes and failures of specific movements, strategies, and tactics and return to a politics that centres the working classes' material conditions rather than the aspirations of contemporary North American versions of neocolonial elites.
 The struggle of the ‘Uhuru 3,’ who are radical African organizers prosecuted by the Biden administration for being “Russian agents,” is illuminating when juxtaposed against BLM organizers and is a foreboding sign of what is expected to come.

 Russia